mogu-lab/probabilistic-foundations-of-ml/skills-check.md

 * Making an account on the [DeepNote](https://deepnote.com/) website using your Wellesley email and exploring.
 * Watching/reading some online tutorials, like [this one](https://www.youtube.com/watch?v=EW4lKlUnLGU).
 * Finally try making cells that run code and ones for writing text and math.
 Follow [this guide](https://gtribello.github.io/mathNET/assets/notebook-writing.html) for formatting text and for writing mathematical notation---we will use this heavily in the course!
-  * You can find a formatting cheatsheet [here](https://www.markdownguide.org/cheat-sheet/).
+  * The language used for formatting is called "markdown".
+You can find a markdown cheatsheet [here](https://www.markdownguide.org/cheat-sheet/).
-  * If you ever forget what's the syntax for a certain math symbol, check [this tool](https://detexify.kirelabs.org/classify.html) out!
+  * The language used for typesetting mathematical notation is called LaTeX (pronounced "la-tek").
+If you ever forget what's the syntax for a certain math symbol, you can draw it in [this tool](https://detexify.kirelabs.org/classify.html) and it will tell you.

 **Libraries.** We will regularly use two Python libraries throughout the course: `pandas`, used for reading in `.csv` data files and manipulating them, and `matplotlib`, used for visualizations.